Code of Conduct Disciplinary Process

 - A Judicial Board hearing is an administrative hearing.
 The rules of evidence do not apply.

-- In a matter involving more that one Accused Student, the Judicial Board may permit at its discretion individual hearings for each Accused Student.
+- In a matter involving more than one Accused Student, the Judicial Board may permit at its discretion individual hearings for each Accused Student.

-- The Accused Party has the right to be accompanied by any advisor of his/her own choosing and at his/her own expense.
-The advisor may be an attorney.
-An advisor’s role is limited to advising the Accused Student directly.
+- The Accused Student has the right to be accompanied by any advisor of his/her own choosing and at his/her own expense.
+The advisor may be another student, faculty member, administrator or an attorney.
+The advisor may not otherwise be involved in the proceedings.
+An advisor’s role is limited to advising the Accused Student directly and discretely.
 An advisor is not permitted to participate directly in the hearing.

 - A hearing is normally conducted in private.